 Most initial certification courses are about 32 to 40 hours long and are typically completed within a single week.
 The training is a blend of classroom instruction and hands-on practice.
 In the classroom, you’ll learn about local and state regulations, the physics of backflow, and the mechanics of different prevention devices.
 The hands-on portion is where you’ll get to work with the actual equipment.
 This practical experience is crucial, as it allows you to apply what you’ve learned in a controlled environment before you take your final exam.
 This structure ensures you’re fully prepared for real-world scenarios.

-Preparing for the Written and Practical Exams
+How to Pass the Written and Practical Exams

 The certification process culminates in two exams.
 The written test will cover everything from plumbing codes and safety procedures to the specific functions of various backflow preventers.
 It’s designed to confirm your theoretical knowledge.
 The practical exam is your chance to show you can apply that knowledge.
 You’ll be asked to perform standardized testing procedures on several backflow prevention assemblies.
 To prepare, review your course materials and any study guides for the written portion.
 For the practical, take full advantage of the hands-on time during your training course to build confidence and precision.